damians-filigran/docs/docs/usage/import-automated.md

 Connectors in OpenCTI serve as dynamic gateways, facilitating the import of data from a wide array of sources and systems.
 Every connector is designed to handle specific data types and structures of the source, allowing OpenCTI to efficiently ingest the data.

-### Connector behaviors
+### Connector Behavior

-The behavior of each connector is defined by its development, determining the types of data it imports and its configuration options.
-This flexibility allows users to customize the import process to their specific needs, ensuring a seamless and personalized data integration experience.
+Each connector's behavior is determined by its design, specifying the types of data it can import and its configuration options.
+This flexibility allows users to tailor the import process to their specific needs, ensuring smooth and customized data integration.

-The level of configuration granularity regarding the imported data type varies with each connector.
-Nevertheless, connectors empower users to specify the date from which they wish to fetch data.
-This capability is particularly useful during the initial activation of a connector, enabling the retrieval of historical data.
-Following this, the connector operates in real-time, continuously importing new data from the source.
+The degree of configuration detail for the imported data type varies with each connector.
+However, connectors enable users to set the starting date for data retrieval.
+This feature is especially useful when initially activating a connector, allowing the import of historical data.
+After this initial import, the connector functions in real-time, continuously importing new data from the source.

 ### Connector Ecosystem